 According to the Global Alliance for Buildings and Construction, the building sector accounts for almost 39% of CO2 emissions.
 See below:

 For building owners, this number warrants action; especially if the building is old and is using manual HVAC control.
-A smart HVAC and building management system can go a long way in reducing energy consumption and the building’s carbon footprint.
+A smart HVAC, like ClevAir, and building management system can go a long way in reducing energy consumption and the building’s carbon footprint.
 One common misconception regarding conversion to a smart building is that it’s not possible without a major structural overhaul and huge spending.
 The reality is that your building can become green and smart without undergoing any expensive, disruptive processes.
 Simply retrofitting existing equipment can make your building smart, which will make it more energy efficient, which will eventually reduce your carbon footprint.
 Here are a few steps that are normally involved in the conversion of an old building into a smart one:

 - Retrofitting existing equipment: As mentioned above, a smart building conversion doesn’t mean you have to ditch your existing hardware for new equipment.
 A smart retrofit often only requires installation of a new HVAC controller, which connects with your existing equipment (after some reconfigurations) to regulate your energy use.